Admission is open to all qualified persons regardless of handicap, religion, race, creed, age, gender, sexual orientation, or national origin.

 - completed bachelor's degree from an accredited college or university with a GPA above 2.75 (conditional acceptance for GPAs 2.25-2.75)

-- submission of 10-15 pages of poetry or 20-25 pages of creative nonfiction deemed by the MFA faculty to be of sufficient quality for admittance to the program
+- submission of 10-15 pages of poetry or 20-25 pages of prose deemed by the MFA faculty to be of sufficient quality for admittance to the program

+The best way to enter our program is to start with the Summer Residency.
 Students will be admitted beginning February 1.
-As long as space is available, new applications will be accepted until the class is filled.
+As long as space is available, new applications will be accepted until May 15th.

-There is a priority deadline of September 1 for students interested in enrolling during the spring non-residential semester.
-Applications will be considered through November 15 as long as there is space available in the program.
+There is a priority deadline of September 15 for students interested in enrolling during the spring non-residential semester.
+New applications for Spring will be considered through December 1 as long as there is space available in the program.
 The semester begins in January.

 After completing the application, send your official transcripts and other support materials to: